Dante Leon (wrestler)

-Marcos Meza better known by his ring name Dante Leon is an American professional wrestler currently working as a freelancer and is best known for his tenures with AAW Wrestling and Game Changer Wrestling.
-He is currently on an excursion in Japan and competes in the Japanese promotion Pro Wrestling Noah where he is a former GHC Junior Heavyweight Champion.
+Marcos Meza, better known by his ring name Dante Leon, is an American professional wrestler currently working as a freelancer and is best known for his tenures with AAW Wrestling and Game Changer Wrestling.
+He is signed to Pro Wrestling Noah where he is a former GHC Junior Heavyweight Champion.

 Professional wrestling career

 Independent American circuit (2016–present)

 Due to mainly being a freelancer, Meza is known for appearing in various promotions from the American independent scene.
 At Tales From The Ring 5, an event promoted by The Wrestling Revolver on September 17, 2022, he unsuccessfully challenged Mike Bailey for the Impact X Division Championship in a seven-way scramble match also involving Billie Starkz, Chris Bey, Gringo Loco, JD Griffey and KC Navarro.

 AAW Wrestling (2017–present)

 At AAW Path Of Redemption 2018, Meza competed in a Heritage rumble match won by Paco and also involving Ace Romero, Hakim Zane, Maxwell Jacob Friedman and others.
-At AAW Windy City Classic XVI on November 26, 2021, Meza filled in for an injured Stallion Rogers an teamed up with Jake Something to defend the AAW Tag Team Championship.
-The came out unsuccessful against Ace Perry and Alexander Hammerstone.
+At AAW Windy City Classic XVI on November 26, 2021, Meza filled in for an injured Stallion Rogers and teamed up with Jake Something to defend the AAW Tag Team Championship.
+They came out unsuccessful against Ace Perry and Alexander Hammerstone.